Job Hazard Analysis (JHA)

 - What other factors could contribute to an incident or injury to the worker?

-- Next the Control Measure should be developed (See Appendix C Hazard Control Measures).
+Step 4: Next, the Control Measure should be developed (See Appendix C Hazard Control Measures).
 Write down all the possible controls for each of the hazards identified in each of the task.
 There may be several controls that can be used for each hazard.
-This may include procedures, practices, and personal protective equipment (PPE)
+This may include procedures, practices and personal protective equipment (PPE).

-- Controls include and should be implemented in the following sequence:
+- Controls should be implemented in the following sequence:

-- Engineering – eliminate of the hazard or reduced exposure to the hazard.
+- Engineering – Elimination of the hazard or reduced exposure to the hazard.

-- Administrative – Reducing the exposure by changing conditions or the way that the work is done.
+- Administrative – Reducing the exposure by changing conditions or the way that the work is performed.

 - Personal Protective Equipment – When exposure to hazards cannot be engineered completely out and administrative control cannot provide sufficient additional protection.
 PPE is the last line of defense.

-- The JHA can always be reviewed and upgraded when new information is needed to be added.
+Step 8: The JHA can always be reviewed and upgraded when new information needs to be added.

 Training